vivekpatyal/PRODIGY_TrackCode_1/README.md

-*Secure User Authentication using Spring Boot*
+*Secure User Authentication using Spring Security 6

 This project implements robust user authentication using Spring Boot's security framework, ensuring the confidentiality, integrity, and availability of user data.